Photo/Yoshiro Higai

 Click here for "Part 2"

-The largest mountain guide association in Japan, known as "JMGA."
-Although it is not a national qualification, it is the most widely accepted guide qualification system in the country, with various qualifications, including the International Mountain Guide, serving as a guideline for selecting qualified guides.
+The largest mountain guide association in Japan, known as "JMGA".
+Although not a national qualification, it is effectively the most widely recognized guide qualification system in Japan, offering various qualifications, including International Mountain Guide, and serves as a benchmark when choosing a qualified guide.

 Representative of Color Sports Club.
-A pioneer of Hakuba backcountry who opened up many lines in the Ushiro-Tateyama mountain range in the midwinter season, not in the spring.
-He has also recorded many first downhill runs in skiing history, including on Fukiage II Peak.
+A pioneer of Hakuba backcountry skiing, who has opened up numerous lines in the Ushirotateyama mountain range not in spring, but in the harsh winter.
+He has also set many first downhill records that are recorded in ski history, such as Fukaeri II Peak.
 Many of the current standard tour courses are his lines.

 *15 [Kazuya Furuse]

-After a long career as a ski bum overseas, spending summers at club fields in New Zealand and winters at Jackson Hole, he settled in Hakuba and became a ski guide at Color Sports Club.
-In 2020, he became independent and launched "Locus Guide Service."
+After a long history as a ski bum overseas, including skiing in club fields in New Zealand in the summer and Jackson Hole in the winter, he settled in Hakuba and became a ski guide at Color Sports Club.
+He became independent in 2020 and launched "Locus Guide Service".

 [Editor + Writer]